flatcar-archive/flatcar-docs/os/notes-for-distributors.md

 ### Cloud config

 A Flatcar Linux image can also be customized using [cloud-config](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
-Users are recommended to instead use Flatcar Linux Configs (that are converted into Ignition configs with [ct][ct]), for reasons [outlined in the blog post that introduced Ignition][ignition].
+Users are recommended to instead use Container Linux Configs (that are converted into Ignition configs with [ct][ct]), for reasons [outlined in the blog post that introduced Ignition][ignition].

-Providers that previously supported cloud-config should continue to do so, as not all users have switched over to Flatcar Linux Configs.
+Providers that previously supported cloud-config should continue to do so, as not all users have switched over to Container Linux Configs.
 New platforms do not need to support cloud-config.

 Flatcar Linux will automatically parse and execute `/usr/share/oem/cloud-config.yml` if it exists.